Autonomous feminism: Venezuela

 Neoliberalism as a whole has led to the feminization of poverty, however, this has also led to the rise of feminization of political resistance and social transformation in Venezuela.
 The dialogue for this framework in terms of the feminist struggle in Venezuela has aided in the inclusion of Article 88 of the Bolivarian Constitution that took place in 1999.
 The article recognized "housework as producing social benefits and economic value."
 Venezuela is the only country in the world to recognize this.
 Furthermore, poverty was a main issue for feminists in Venezuela during the 1990s.
 A reported 65 percent of citizens lived in poverty including highly concentrated feminized poverty in shanty towns like La Vega.
 Autonomous Marxist Feminist highlights and challenges the correlation between patriarchy and capitalism.

 Indigenous autonomy

 The Zapatista movement played a critical role for indigenous women to mobilize as political figures in Mexico.
-Moreover, organizations like the CONAMI aided in providing indigenous women with leadership training and training on how to coordinate at a sub-national level.
+Moreover, organizations like the National Coordinating Committee of Indigenous Women (CONAMI) aided in providing indigenous women with leadership training and training on how to coordinate at a sub-national level.
 On the other hand autonomous organizations like AMMOR discussed the conditions women peasants.
 They went on the criticize the National Union of Autonomous Regional Organizations (UNORCA), "lack of land titles prevented them [indigenous women] from gaining access to credit and programs and reinforced the sexual division of labor."
 Key pushes for indigenous autonomy included the right to work and receive a fair salary, to live without violence, the right to choose pregnancy and a partner, education, and the right to obtain leadership positions.
 Moreover, ANIPA, CNI, and UCIZONI in Oaxaca are other key indigenous led autonomous organizations.